AGILEDROP/instapage/README.txt

 After you get a list of all the pages you put in the path for each of them and save the form.
 Your Instapage page will be available on the selected path.

+If you want to add Instapage page as a front page on your site, choose a path (for example: front) and than set Default front page path to the same value at admin/config/system/site-information.